2023 Solar Incentives Guide for Lebanon, OH - Tax Credits & Rebates

 EcoWatch's Lebanon, OH Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your system — or get in touch with a local Lebanon solar installer — to clarify which incentives you might qualify for.
+An excellent idea would be to talk to the company that installed your solar system – or call a local Lebanon solar installer — to better understand which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 450 pounds a year, or roughly 9,000 pounds in 20 years.
+Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.